Barrow Grammar Schools

 The Barrow Grammar Schools were two adjacent single-sex education schools in Barrow-in-Furness, Lancashire (now Cumbria), England during the 20th century.
 Both schools merged in 1979 to form the co-educational Parkview Community College of Technology.
 Parkview School itself was merged in 2012 with Thorncliffe School and Alfred Barrow School to form Furness Academy.
 Parkview School and all elements of the former Grammar Schools were demolished in 2014 with a new school building for Furness Academy being constructed in the playing fields of Parkview.

-In fiction

-The Dorothy L Sayers character Inspector Parker was said in Clouds of Winess to have been educated here.
+The fictional detective Inspector Charles Parker was said in Dorothy L Sayers's Clouds of Witness to have been educated here.